st3w4r/blog/content/articles/application-vs-infrascture-level.md

 Acting at different level have an impact on the business itself, the resources allocated will be different, the teams require different skillset.
 At an application level Software Engineer are more involved, at an infrastructure level DevOps will be the main actors.

 As well designing your product at an infrastructure level can allow flexibility in term of distribution.
 Your product can be instanced in another place on another server.
 But with this approach some constraints exist.
 The communication between clients will be more complex.
-It can be an advantage to keep your client data separated but features that federate data and allow interaction can be more complex to put in place.
+It can be an advantage to keep your client data separated but features that federate data and allow interaction can be more complex to build.

 Regarding data storage, at an application level we can create one central database where all the tenants data are stored.
 The separation can be made into the database with difference users, tables, schemas.

-At an infrastructure level we have to deploy a new database for this client and manage this database independently from the other DB.
+At an infrastructure level we have to deploy a new database per client and manage this database independently from the other DBs.
 So the data are well separated but it will not allow you to do cross tenant queries.
 If you want to aggregate data from every clients you have to run a query on each DB.
 Also sharing common data required a different approach.
 Instead using one table and allow all the user to query it, it need to be available in another specific DB or duplicated into each DB.

 Deployment of a new version